- There are 19 marketing channels you can use to grow your startup.

 Phase 2 is reached when you reach market fit.
 Your product works and your customers like it.
 You can then position yourself in the market and boost your marketing.
 Must-do of Phase 2: getting enough customers so you can be cash-flow positive.

-Traction channels will evolve along the different phases.
+Traction channels will evolve along with the different phases.
 Growth is like an exponential curve.
-The beginning is slow, but as time goes and traction channels open, the number of users explode, then the channel becomes saturated, and you need to find a new channel to unlock.
+The beginning is slow, but as time goes on and traction channels open, the number of users explodes, then the channel becomes saturated, and you need to find a new channel to unlock.

 The needed traction to get financed depends on your market and the competitiveness.
 Furthermore, you should talk to investors that understand what you are doing, so they’ll be more lenient if you don’t have too much traction.

 A startup can be awesome if you believe in it.
 If not, it can get old pretty quickly.